melaniesigrid/tell-u-chat/README.md

 # 💌 tell-u chat

 > A simple Chat App, built using React and Firebase.
+Login using your Google credentials and leave a message on the chatroom.

 ![screenshot](./tell-u-screen.gif)